Anti-Herpes Nucleoside Analogues

 Mechanism of resistance: Penciclovir-resistant strains occur when mutations produce deficient or altered thymidine kinase or altered DNA polymerase.
 However, some acyclovir-resistant strains may remain sensitive to penciclovir.

 Ganciclovir is a nucleoside analogue that differs from acyclovir by having an extra hydroxymethyl group on the acyclic side chain.
+Its active form is ganciclovir triphosphate, which is an inhibitor of viral rather than cellular DNA polymerase.
+However, ganciclovir is more toxic to human cells than is acyclovir.

 Intracellular ganciclovir is phosphorylated to the phosphate derivative by virus-encoded enzymes.
 Cellular enzymes further convert it to diphosphate and triphosphate form.
 Ganciclovir triphosphate is a competitive inhibitor of viral DNA polymerases.
 Incorporation of ganciclovir triphosphate into viral DNA causes a slowing and subsequent cessation of viral DNA chain elongation.

 Ganciclovir has greatest activity is against CMV, although it is active against other herpes viruses.
+Ganciclovir is also active against HSV and against some mutants resistant to acyclovir.

 References & Resources